dmotz/statmap/README.md

 The JSON will contain a recursive representation of the directory and all children.
 Each key is a file or directory name with a corresponding value containing a `stats` object and a `children` object if it is a directory.
+Directories also are also given a `sum` property which reflects the size of all children recursively, unlike the typical `size` property of directory's `stats` object.

 Here's an excerpt of the output for the package itself: